-Based on experience, the calcaneus heals very well, the Achilles tendon attachment may still be swollen and sensitive to pressure for some time.
+Based on experience, the calcaneus heals very well, and the Achilles tendon attachment may still be swollen and sensitive to pressure for some time.
 Complications such as infections, damage to vessels, nerves, ligaments, tendon irritation and having the surgery repeated are possible, but very rare compared to other surgical methods.

 Driving is not permitted until full weight bearing is reached.
-Most patients can start low impact sports such as biking and swimming after 6 weeks.
+Most patients can start low-impact sports such as biking and swimming after 6 weeks.
 Activities that strain the foot such as walking and running can only be resumed after 12 weeks.
 Always consult the physician before any planned activities.

 Important considerations after surgery

 Immediately after surgery you should elevate and ice your foot to minimize pain and swelling.
 The sutures will be removed after about 10 days.
-At that point you may shower again.
+At that point, you may shower again.

 You will also be using a special shoe.
-For longer distances you should also use forearm crutches to relieve your foot.
+For longer distances, you should also use forearm crutches to relieve your foot.
 It’s vital to use thrombosis prophylaxis until your foot returns to full weight-bearing.

 Fact sheet minimally-invasive Haglund surgery